• Skip to primary navigation

 You can use a liner such as silicone mesh or parchment paper, but it's not generally necessary.

-Tip: Flip your slices after the three to four hour mark, and every five hours to keep them from sticking to your trays.
+Tip: Flip your slices after three to four hours, and every five hours to keep them from sticking to your trays.

 Step Four: